 By 2005, functional academics was introduced into the curriculum of children with learning difficulties in Seelampur, due to their diverse and unmet learning needs.
 The teachers at CARENIDHI, drawn from within the team of community workers and guided by consultants, have introduced functional academics into the core curriculum, based on the syllabus of the Sarvashiksha Abhiyan (Classes 1 to 3).
 Some of the children faced problems getting mainstreamed into local schools (despite the facilitatory efforts of networking with MCD schools in the neigbourhood), and required additional support from us.

 Thus was born the prevocational skill development of kitchen craft and cooking as a stepping stone to catering and allied vocations.
-The team effectively combines functional academics and teaching of skills required for the children to participate in the home kitchen.
-Some of the children are capable of preparing simple items independently such as salads, sandwiches, chaat, shikanji (lemon juice), etc. They are also trained in the non-culinary essentials of the work required (such as hygiene, keeping the workspace clean and simple arithmetic to maintain accounts), to take the learning towards a vocation/livelihoods programme.
+The team effectively combined functional academics and teaching of skills required for the children to participate in the home kitchen.
+They got trained in the non-culinary essentials of the work required (such as hygiene, keeping the workspace clean and simple arithmetic to maintain accounts), to take the learning towards a vocation/livelihoods programme.

-The results of a CARENIDHI study in 2004 pointed to livelihood issues as being high on the priority list among the perceived needs of older children with disabilities and their families.
+The results of a CARENIDHI study in 2004 and a needs based assesment in 2016 pointed to livelihood issues as being high on the priority list among the perceived needs of older children with disabilities and their families.
 This was contrary to our own expectations that education would feature as an important need, especially since we had earlier involved the community in awareness raising on inclusive education.
-This knowledge, and the fact that CARENIDHI programmes were mostly catering to the younger children led us to look proactively at the development of prevocational skills for the older children.
+This knowledge, and the fact that CARENIDHI programmes in the community until then were mostly catering to the younger children led us to look proactively at the development of prevocational skills for the older children.